Mittal-Analytics/deep-search/README.md

 - the common url is NOT the root-url
 - the common url is a repeated pattern for different company names
 - concept of "holes" might be useful for this: https://github.com/paulsmith/templatemaker

+The script should try to hit as few urls as possible.
+Caching search results might be a good idea.